-The purpose of a working alone (remote or isolated work) procedure is to provide guidance and information to an organisation’s workers to enable them to effectively and safely manage hazards and risks while undertaking remote or isolated work and to implement safe systems of work to identify, assess and control all reasonably foreseeable hazards and risks.
+The purpose of a working alone (remote or isolated work) procedure is to provide guidance and information to an organization’s workers to enable them to effectively and safely manage hazards and risks while undertaking remote or isolated work and to implement safe systems of work to identify, assess and control all reasonably foreseeable hazards and risks.

-In implementing a working alone procedure, the organisation commits to providing a work environment that is safe for all workers and other persons by eliminating (where possible) hazards and risks, or where it is not possible to eliminate, effectively controlling hazards and risks as far as reasonably practicable.
+In implementing a working alone procedure, the organization commits to providing a work environment that is safe for all workers and other persons by eliminating (where possible) hazards and risks, or where it is not possible to eliminate, effectively controlling hazards and risks as far as reasonably practicable.

 Using SHEQSY to work alone

 Below is an example of a working alone procedure that utilizes SHEQSY to effectively and safely manage foreseeable hazards and risks faced by a lone worker.

 In this example, we examine an in-office manager and a lone-working healthcare professional who is performing an in-home care visit with a patient.

 - The manager sets the work schedule via their calendar or scheduling platform that can automatically sync appointments with SHEQSY if enabled.

 - To start an appointment, the lone worker opens the SHEQSY app on their smartphone.

 - The app can be utilized for steps 3-4 with calendar integration enabled or skip to step 5.
 The employee views upcoming appointments and clicks “en-route” when they’re ready to travel to the appointment.